arathi-biju/SuperInternWorkshop/README.md

 # SuperInternWorkshop

-My superpower would be time travel.
+My superpower would be time [modify this line] travel.

 Change text after add security rules.
 Cant push this directly to main.
 Need to open a PR